anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw4.md

 >This method first finds the `27`, which we'll call "Joker A".
 It exchanges it with the card beneath (after) it in the deck, which moves Joker A down the deck by one position.
 >
->(What is the joker is the last card in the deck?
-Imagine that the deck of cards is continuous; the card following the bottom card is the top card of the deck, and you'd just exchange them.)
->
 >For example, suppose that the original ordering of our cards is as given below:
 >```
 >1 4 7 10 13 16 19 22 25 28 3 6 9 12 15 18 21 24 27 2 5 8 11 14 17 20 23 26